kubernetes/enhancements/keps/sig-node/4817-resource-claim-device-status/README.md

 ### Risks and Mitigations

-As stated, 3rd party DRA drivers will set and update the `DeviceStatuses` for the device they manage.
+As stated, 3rd party DRA drivers will set and update the `Devices` for the device they manage.
 An access control must be set in place to restrict the write access to the appropriate driver (A device status can only be updated by the driver which allocated and configured this device).

-Adding `DeviceInfo` as an arbitrary data slice may introduce extra processing and storage overhead which might impact performance in a cluster with many devices and frequent status updates.
+Adding `Info` as an arbitrary data slice may introduce extra processing and storage overhead which might impact performance in a cluster with many devices and frequent status updates.
 In large-scale clusters where many devices are allocated, this impact must be considered.